rameshrepo/devops_tools/linux/course/course1/Chapter3.md

 - ```if test -f file.c ; then ... ; fi```
 ​Note: Remember to put spaces around the [ ] brackets.
 Also, The first form with **double brackets is preferred over the second form with single brackets** which is now considered deprecated

+if [ $VAR == "" ] will produce a syntax error if VAR is empty, so you have to do:
+​if [ "$VAR" == "" ] to avoid this.

+The test form is also deprecated for the same reason, and it is more clumsy as well.
+However, it is common to see these older conditional forms in many legacy scripts.

 You will often see the ```&& and || operators (AND and OR, as in C)``` used in a compact shorthand:
 ```